d2s/Documentation/docs/HowtoUseRsyncOSX.md

 ### Profiles

 RsyncOSX uses profiles.
 If not used all configurations are saved in the default profile.
-Which profile in use is labeled on left top of table.In the profiles menu there are two options:
+Which profile in use is labeled on left top of table.

+**Double click** on a profile name to select a profile.

+In the profiles menu there are two options:

-- new profile (name of new profile must be set in `New profile name`)
+- `New` profile.
+Name of new profile must be set in `New profile name`) before New button is selected.
-- delete profile
+- `Delete` profile.
+Select profile to be deleted in list of profiles and select `Delete` button to delete.

-Selecting the `Default` button selects the default profile. **Double click** on a profile name to select the profile.
+Selecting the `Default` button selects the default profile.

 ![Main view](screenshots/master/profile.png)